 Other Main Lifts

-In powerlifting we also have the squat and the bench.
+Because of my powerlifting background I associate deadlift with the other two main lifts of powerlifting.
+Which are bench and deadlift..
 They each contain their own unique muscular demands, but the philosophy behind training is no different.
 I have put together an article just like this one on the squat and the bench.
 Follow the links below to get specific information you can start applying to your workouts today.